Spookyrumble/hma_js1_ca/README.md

 # Conclusion

 This was fun.
 I learned far more from working with the CA than I did trying to work through the modules.
 Face a problem and work it through.
-All code and functions are my own apart from the obvious ones.
+All code and functions are my own apart from the obvious ones like the loader, the regEx and bits and pieces from the modules.

 # refrences and sources